ksangeeta2429/edgel3/README.md

 [![Coverage Status](https://coveralls.io/repos/github/ksangeeta2429/edgel3/badge.svg?branch=master)](https://coveralls.io/github/ksangeeta2429/edgel3?branch=master)
 [![Documentation Status](https://readthedocs.org/projects/edgel3/badge/?version=latest)](https://edgel3.readthedocs.io/en/latest/?badge=latest)

 Look, Listen, and Learn (L3) [3] Audio subnetwork produces generic audio representations that can be used for myriad downstream tasks.
-However, L3-Net Audio is 18 MB in size and requires 12 MB of activation/dynamic memory, making it infeasible for small edge devices (usually a single microcontroller and limited memory for long-lived self-powered operation).
+However, L3-Net Audio requires 18 MB and 12 MB of static and dynamic memory respectively, making it infeasible for small edge devices with a single microcontroller.
 [EdgeL3](https://github.com/ksangeeta2429/Publications/raw/master/EdgeL3_Compressing_L3_Net_for_Mote_Scale.pdf) [2] is competetive with L3 Audio while being 95.45% sparse.
 However, it still has a high activation memory requirement.

-To jointly handle both static and dynamic memory, we introduce [Specialized Embedding Approximation](https://github.com/ksangeeta2429/Publications/raw/master/SEA.pdf)[1], a teacher-student learning paradigm where the student audio embedding model is trained to approximate only the part of the teacher's embedding manifold which is relevant to the target domain.
+To jointly handle both static and dynamic memory, we introduce [Specialized Embedding Approximation](https://github.com/ksangeeta2429/Publications/raw/master/SEA.pdf)[1], a teacher-student learning paradigm where the student audio embedding model is trained to approximate only the part of the teacher's embedding manifold which is relevant to the target data-domain.
 Notice the difference between data-domain and dataset.
-We do not restrict the specialization on a particular downstream dataset; which would have compromised intra-domain generalizability.
+Restricting the specialization on a particular downstream dataset would compromise intra-domain generalizability.

 ``edgel3`` is an open-source Python library for downloading the smaller versions of L3 models and computing deep audio embeddings from such models.
 - The ``sea`` models are specialized for [SONYC-UST](https://zenodo.org/record/2590742#.YGlc1i1h2Tc) [5] data domain [Source Code](https://github.com/ksangeeta2429/embedding-approx).